Chrome privacy settings on Android: Tight level

 ApplyCancel

-Check your Google account settings
+How to configure your Google account

 open all